We Serve 32 Bay Area Communities in the Wildfire Zone

 CAL FIRE maintains Fire Hazard Severity Zone maps that classify every property in the state.
 The communities FireRoofs serves fall primarily into two categories: Very High Fire Hazard Severity Zone (VHFHSZ) and High Fire Hazard Severity Zone.
 That classification is what triggers insurance non-renewals, coverage restrictions, and the premium increases that have pushed more than 668,000 California homeowners onto the FAIR Plan.

 Defensible space and home hardening help.
 They are necessary.
 But for homes in the wildland-urban interface where rebuild costs run $5 million to $15 million, passive mitigation alone leaves a gap.
-That gap is what an automated wildfire defense system fills.
+That gap is what an automated exterior sprinkler system fills.
 Dual wildfire detection identifies threats.
 Automated sprinklers saturate your property.
 The system runs whether you are home or evacuated.
 That is the difference between passive risk reduction and active defense.

 If you are not sure whether your property is in a WUI zone, check your city above or use our free wildfire risk tool.